Caretaker of the Bookworm

 However, coming to Hogwarts was still a little hard.
 Her first year hadn't been all that bad—once she became friends with Harry Potter and Ron Weasley, that is.
 Before their friendship, she had been a loner.
 Now she was someone with a few good mates…but it didn't mean the rest of their classmates or fellow Gryffindors had to like her.

 Overhearing Seamus' and Lavender's nasty words, twins Fred and George Weasley put down the blueprints for the shop they hoped to have one day and exchanged glances.
-Being Ron's older brothers, they remembered hearing complaints about how insufferable Hermione could be, though they heard less of that once Hermione proved to be a true friend.
-The twins still didn't understand why she was in Gryffindor, though, and not Ravenclaw; her brains would've better suited her there.
+Being Ron's older brothers, they remembered hearing complaints about how insufferable Hermione could be, though they heard less of that now since Hermione had proven to be a true friend.
+The twins still didn't understand why she was in Gryffindor, though, and not in Ravenclaw; her brains would've better suited her there.

 Fred nudged George.
 "Lookit her.
-It's like she doesn't hear them at all!"
+It's as if she doesn't hear them at all!"

 George shrugged.
 "She might not.
 You've seen her around, Fred.
 Even Ron and Harry complain that she doesn't seem to hear them half the time because she's always reading some textbook or doing some homework.
 She's always so…absorbed in her work."